-BIO 256 - General Genetics (4 Credits) Lecture: 3 hours per week Explores the principles of genetics ranging from classical Mendelian inheritance to the most recent advances in the biochemical nature and function of the gene.
+Explores the principles of genetics ranging from classical Mendelian inheritance to the most recent advances in the biochemical nature and function of the gene.
 Includes experimental design and statistical analysis.
-Recitation and laboratory 3 hours.

 Prerequisite(s): BIO 101-BIO 102 or equivalent.

 BIO 270 - General Ecology